 The HFD320 has a great little feature I haven’t seen in other products: there’s a classy accent light at the base of the unit.
 When switched on, it provides a nice, soft blue glow around the base of it.

 2 brightness levels can be selected.
-Somewhat like the night light provided by No products found. it provides a way to find your way to the bathroom late at night.
+Somewhat like the night light provided by the best-selling Levoit LV-H132 it provides a way to find your way to the bathroom late at night.

 As part of my standard testing process, I used the air cleaner during my normal sleep sessions to judge both sound levels and brightness in a darkened room.
 I’m a light sleeper and as such, I notice the glow of just about any electronic device.
 And I’m sure I’m not alone.

 The controls are moderately bright.
 It wasn’t enough to keep me from being able to sleep well, but definitely brighter than I would like.

 Oddly enough, other air cleaning products by Honeywell offer a dimmer for the controls – but not this one.
 That’s unfortunate, but not a big deal when compared to the overall value and quality of the unit.

 A general comparison of the AirGenius 5 (left) next to 2 of the best-selling competing products on the market.
 (Center) the GermGuardian AC4825 medium room purifier and (right) the AC5000 large room purifier.
 Both GermGuardian products use true HEPA filters.

 As you’re likely to run across GermGuardian products as an option when shopping, I’d like to provide some additional helpful information.
 Comparing the two brands is much harder unless you’ve owned and tested them.

 Having owned many models from both brands, I can tell you that the quality of both is comparable.
 Pricing and value are a bit more difficult to compare, however, because room coverage isn’t exactly the same between competing similar models from the two brands.